mem48/geocompr/main.md

 An `epsg` code is usually shorter and therefore easier to remember.
 The code also refers to only one, well-defined coordinate reference system.
 It could be, however, considered a limitation of `epsg`, as it is not flexible.
-On the hand, a `proj4string` definition is longer - it could specify projection type, datum, ellipsoid, and many more parameters.
+On the hand, a `proj4string` definition is longer - it could specify many different parameters, such as projection type, datum and ellipsoid.
 This makes `proj4string` more complicated, but also allows to create many different projections and modify existing ones.
 `proj4string` is also supported by the PROJ.4 software (and therefore by the `sf` package), which enables transformations between different projections.